coelho-bit/proffy_back-end/README.md

   or
   npm knex:migrate
 ```
-- Now you have all the tables are built.
+- Now you have all the tables builded.
 - If something goes wrong on the database, delete the database.sqlite file inside src/database.Then just run the knex:migrate again.

 ## End points